cwb14/PrinTE/README.md

 ### 3. TEgenomeSimulator

-Clones (if necessary) the external TEgenomeSimulator repository into `TEgenomeSimulator/`, decompresses any test FASTA, and executes `TEgenomeSimulator.py`.
+Clones (if necessary) the external TEgenomeSimulator repository and executes `TEgenomeSimulator.py`.
 Detailed usage can be found at:

 [TEgenomeSimulator GitHub](https://github.com/Plant-Food-Research-Open/TEgenomeSimulator/tree/main)